RasulIslyamgali/simple-calculater-tkinter/README.md

-# simple-calculater-tkinter
+# simple-calculator-tkinter

-Create simple calculater with UI with python module tkinter
+Create simple calculator with UI with python module tkinter

 How launch this project: